Alaska Apostille Services — Fast & Simple Mail-In Processing

 Can an Alaska birth certificate be apostilled

 Yes.
-Alaska birth certificates can be apostilled if they are certified copies issued by the Alaska Department of Public Health or an authorized registrar.
+Alaska birth certificates can be apostilled if they are official certified copies issued by Alaska Vital Records.
 We verify your copy before you mail it to avoid delays.

 Can notarized documents be apostilled in Alaska

 Yes.
-Notarized documents such as affidavits, powers of attorney, and business documents can be apostilled if they are notarized by an Alaska-commissioned notary public.
+Notarized documents such as affidavits, powers of attorney, and business documents can be apostilled if they are properly notarized by a commissioned Alaska notary public and meet the Lieutenant Governor’s requirements.
 We review notarizations to ensure they meet state requirements.

 Where are apostilles issued in Alaska

-Apostilles for Alaska-issued documents are issued by the Alaska Secretary of State’s Authentication Division in Montgomery.
+Apostilles for Alaska-issued documents are issued by the Alaska Lieutenant Governor in Juneau.

 Can Alaska documents be apostilled for use in another country